antoine-sachet/FeatureMiner/README.md

 *--> positive*
 ```

 This allows a user to understand at a glance what the strengths/weaknesses of the product are.
-Obviously, the data printed here his programmatically accessible in a structured way in the Summary object.
+Obviously, the data printed here are programmatically accessible in a structured way via the Summary object.